BilalAhmad-007/EZneering/README.md

 ---

-EZneering is designed and maintained by Bilal Ahmad.
+EZneers is designed and maintained by Bilal Ahmad.
 For feedback, suggestions, or contributions, please reach out via email or GitHub.